-You’ve decided that you are ready to be out on your own.
-Whether you’re a recent graduate or decided to move out of your parent’s house, this first apartment guide will help you understand what it is that you need to successfully find, rent, and move into your new space.
-There are many things that you have to consider and questions you will have about your first apartment.
-We’ve got you covered.
+You’ve decided that you are ready to be out there living on your own.
+Whether you’re a recent graduate or you have decided to move out of your parent’s house, this first apartment guide will help you understand how to go about finding and renting your new space.

 Going on Your First Apartment Tour

 - Check the locks on the doors and windows of the apartment (and the door of the building as well), to ensure they close properly.
-Note: If there is condensation on the windows, they aren’t closed properly!
+If there is condensation on the windows, they aren’t closed properly.

-- See that the floor is not slanted and, too, that it’s not warped in any way as that could be a sign of a previous or existing leak.
+- Check if the floor is slanted and/or warped in any way, as that could be a sign of a previous or existing leak.